Hypercubical manifolds in homotopy type theory: The hypercubical manifold in homotopy type theory

 Consider the type family $F:\HM\to\U$ defined by $F(x)\defd(\pt{}=\phi(x))$.
 By the flattening lemma for pushouts, we have a pushout as on the left, which can equivalently be computed as on the right:

-thus finally, providing us with an explicit construction for $\fib\phi$.
-The map $\tilde\chi$ can be computed in a similar way as above and sends for $q:Q$ the cube $\cube$ to
+thus, we have an explicit construction of $\fib\phi$.
+The map $\tilde\chi$ can be computed in a similar way to the above and sends, for $q:Q$, the cube $\cube$ to

-Finally, this provides us with a description of $\fib\phi$ as a HIT consisting of cubical cells (16 0-cells, 32 1-cells, 24 2-cells, 8 3-cells) which are easily checked to form an empty 4-cube, which is homotopy equivalent to $\S3$.
+Finally, this provides us with a description of $\fib\phi$ as a HIT consisting of cubical cells (16 0-cells, 32 1-cells, 24 2-cells, 8 3-cells) which can easily be checked to form an empty 4-cube, which is homotopy equivalent to $\S3$.
+We have also provided a computer-checked formalization of this result, consisting of an explicit construction of the equivalence between the above HIT and the standard tesseract in the proof assistant Agda~\citep{git}.
+In the future, it would be interesting to perform a complete formalization of the above computations, although this is expected to be a considerable amount of work.